 If you’ve been experiencing consistent, chronic neck or back pain that won’t go away even with treatment, having an MRI to understand what’s really causing the pain may be the best next step.
 Doctors can more accurately diagnose the cause of your pain so they can treat it with the detailed images produced by an MRI.
 MRIs are safer than X-rays or CT scans because they doesn’t use radiation.
 For many neck and back pain patients, an MRI is an essential step on the road to relief.

-If you’ve been experiencing chronic back pain for more than a month, contact the Pain Specialists at Heilman Center to schedule an appointment to find out if an MRI might help diagnose your problem so doctors can get you back on track to living a pain-free life.
+If you’ve been experiencing chronic back pain for more than a month, contact the Pain Specialists at the Heilman Center to schedule an appointment to find out if an MRI might help diagnose your problem so our doctors can help you get back on track to living a full, enjoyable life.